PolicyPad: Collaborative Prototyping of LLM Policies

-To develop an understanding of real-world LLM policy design practices, we conducted a 15-week-long observational study via contextual inquiry \cite{beyer1999contextual} in partnership with a frontier AI lab based in the United States.
-We wanted to observe how domain experts collaborated to draft domain-specific LLM policies, and any opportunities for improving processes and/or tooling.
-The lab was convening weekly/twice-a-week virtual workshops (19 workshops total) with 9 experts in clinical mental health (denoted E1--E9) to design new AI policies for model behavior when responding to users' mental health queries.
+OpenAI, in collaboration with a small group of external researchers including us, was organizing weekly/twice-a-week virtual workshops (19 workshops total) with 9 experts in clinical mental health (denoted E1--E9) to design new AI policies for model behavior when responding to users' mental health queries.
 While all 9 experts were invited to every workshop, there were not 9 attendees every week due to scheduling conflicts.
 Out of the experts, 6 identified as female and 3 as male.
 For their highest degrees, 4 held a Ph.D. in clinical psychology, 4 held a Doctor of Clinical Psychology (Psy.D.), and 1 held a Master's in Clinical Psychology.
 Experts were all based in the United States.
-This study was classified as exempt by our institution's IRB.
+Participant recruitment and payment were handled by OpenAI and its data partners.
+Data from the workshops were shared among all collaborators, but our data analysis procedures and research outputs were distinct from those of the company.
+This study was classified as exempt by the University of Washington IRB.